CtrlK

 Completeness

-Clearly answers both what (searches GitHub and marketplaces to suggest installations) and when (explicit trigger phrases plus the contextual trigger 'when Claude recognizes it lacks tools for a task').
-Has explicit 'Use when' equivalent at the start.
+Clearly answers both 'what' (searches GitHub and marketplaces to suggest installations) and 'when' (explicit trigger phrases listed, plus the meta-trigger of Claude recognizing it lacks tools for a task).
+The 'Use when' equivalent is front-loaded with specific trigger scenarios.

 3 / 3